 “Scammers, predators, narcissists—they all play on people’s empathy,” said Dr. Durvasula, in the episode.
 “Your empathy becomes, for them, a sort of weakness that they can exploit, that they can take advantage of.
 I always tell people, ‘catch your justifications,’ and that the four most dangerous words in the English language are ‘benefit of the doubt.’”

 Why offering someone the benefit of the doubt doesn’t always work in your favor

 It’s a natural human instinct to give someone the benefit of the doubt.
-And in a lot of cases, that’s a great thing, given that messing up is also human, and forgiveness is an essential part of managing any relationship.
+And in a lot of cases, that’s a great thing, given that messing up is also human, and forgiveness is an essential part of managing any relationship because relationship doubts are normal, too.
 But when you’re dealing with a toxic or emotionally deceptive person, they’re likely to take advantage of that natural tendency to forgive in order to act in hurtful ways while skirting consequences.

 That’s particularly the case when you’re in a relationship with a narcissist, or someone who has an overly inflated sense of self.
 “Many times, people can’t believe a person is that self-centered and lacking in empathy,” therapist Lesli Doares, LMFT, previously told Well+Good.
 “They are given the benefit of the doubt because they can act in ways that seem generous, but it’s only a ploy to keep someone connected to them or to get something specific in return.”

 That is, the narcissist tends to embrace a sort of false earnestness, saying something like, “How could you be mad at me?
 I spent 20 minutes yesterday listening to your problems,” or, “When you asked me for that ride to the airport, I gave it to you, so you can’t be upset with me,” says Dr. Durvasula.
 “They view their faux-empathic intervention as a 'get out of jail free' card, and will ultimately use it against you.”